 Our goal isn’t to offend the easily offended but to promote the arts.

 AMERICAN VULGARIA operates on the belief that we are all inherently vile creatures with infinitely virtuous potential; that art cultivates virtue not by moral lecture but by subjecting our inner murk and darkness to self-reflection.
-Those who advocate for the censorship or cancellation of artists do so not to protect the masses from obscenity or immoral influence but to protect themselves from confronting their own vile nature and from realizing their own potential — to continue the delusion that their emperor’s new clothes are absolutely on point today.
+Those who advocate for the censorship or cancellation of artists do so not to protect the masses from obscene content or immoral influence but to protect themselves from confronting their own vile nature and from realizing their own potential — to continue the delusion that their emperor’s new clothes are absolutely on point today.

-Who funds AMERICAN VULGARIA?
+WHO FUNDS AMERICAN VULGARIA?

 AMERICAN VULGARIA is independent and ad-free, and we’re able to maintain this status through community funding.
 To support us, please consider subscribing to AMERICAN VULGARIA at $5 per month through the following link: SUBSCRIBE.